pieterjandesmedt/vite-et-reves/content/captains-log/2019-12-28-flat-ocean.md

 Only now did I see other lights: two green blinking lights, two yellow unblinking lights.
 All very close.
 I slalomed between them.
 Once I was passed I went in and checked the charts.
 No buoys.
 I added them I accurately as I could in Navionics.
 So, if you're sailing past Safi, at 276º from the lighthouse, 11 miles out of the coast, keep a close watch.
 My next 30 minutes were not spent napping.

+_(EDIT: Renaat let me know that the buoys were placed because of recent Jan De Nul dredging works)_

 The next day the weather was sunny again.
 We followed the Moroccan coast down to Essaouira, where we arrived around noon, after two days at sea.

 {{< image src="IMG_8641.jpg" alt="Arrival at Essaouira" ratio="16x9" >}}